Per letter from MLB, it wants more evidence that Richmond will be building ballpark

 The city estimated the cost a few years ago at $80 million, but that has substantially increased, said various sources, which could mean significantly higher rental fees than originally anticipated by the Flying Squirrels and VCU.

-“We look forward to continuing to collaborate with the Flying Squirrels, VCU and the city on transforming our current concept ballpark plan into the anchor of this amazing mixed-use project,” Jason Guillot of Thalhimer Realty Partners and RVA Diamond Partners, the developer, said in the city’s Monday night release.
+“We look forward to continuing to collaborate with the Flying Squirrels, VCU and the city on transforming our current concept ballpark plan into the anchor of this amazing mixed-use project,” said Jason Guillot of Thalhimer Realty Partners and RVA Diamond Partners, the developer, in the city’s release.

 According to the city, increased interest rates caused the delay from 2025 to 2026 and “nuanced changes” in the Diamond District project.